en

 Authentication and authorisation are key terms in the context of identity verification.
 They form the basis for security mechanisms and ensure that only authorised users are granted access to certain information or resources.
 Although they are often mistakenly used as synonyms, they have different meanings.
 PXL Vision explains the difference.

-AUTHENTICATION What does authentication mean?
+DEFINITION What does authentication mean?

 Verification of a person's identity or age verification - be it when opening a bank account or accessing online services - is usually carried out using recognised documents such as an ID card.
 The concept of authentication is based on checking the authenticity of these documents in order to detect and reject forgeries and unauthorised access attempts.

-Entering a user name and the corresponding password to log in to an online platform is also a form of authentication.
+Entering a username and the corresponding password to log in to an online platform is also a form of authentication.

 A synonym for authentication - especially for digital identities - would therefore be to verify oneself.
 Only after successful authentication is the user granted access to an account or certain information.